 Where a network has a number of branches it will be necessary to create additional water supply branches.
-To create an additional branch press "Control+A" this activates a macro, which will add two blank lines on both the "Water Supply" and "Loading unit input" sheets.
+To create an additional branch press the "Add Branch" button.
+This activates a macro, which will add two blank lines on both the "Water Supply" and "Loading unit input" sheets.
 The macro will also add the first row of the new branch on both sheets.
 The user should ensure that a branch has been completed before starting a new branch.

-Loading Unit Input tab -
+Loading Unit Input